Hate That I Love You: Music video

 The music video for "Hate That I Love You" was filmed in Los Angeles, California and directed by Anthony Mandler, who also directed the videos for Rihanna's singles "Unfaithful" and "Shut Up and Drive".
 Photographs of the production showing Rihanna wearing a cream bra and gray skirt were leaked on the same day.
 The video premiered on September 24, 2007, and was digitally released September 27, 2007, on iTunes.

 The video's opening scene shows the sun rising and Rihanna waking up.
 Meanwhile, Ne-Yo walks along a street, wearing a hat that obscures most of his face.
 Rihanna is in her room; she is bored and wondering which clothes to wear, and she finds a gold necklace.
-As the song starts, Rihanna lies in bed and sings, while Ne-Yo continues walking along the street, approaches the hotel and cautiously looks around before entering it.
-Meanwhile, Rihanna dresses, leaves the room and walks through the hallway of the hotel.
+As the song starts, Rihanna lies in bed and sings, while Ne-Yo continues walking along the street, approaches the hotel, and cautiously looks around before entering it.
+Meanwhile, Rihanna dresses, leaves the room, and walks through the hallway of the hotel.
 Ne-Yo goes in an elevator to the floor of Rihanna's room.
 As Rihanna waits near the elevator, it opens.
 Ne-Yo and Rihanna meet and smile at each other as Rihanna enters the elevator and Ne-Yo exits.
 It is then revealed that Rihanna and Ne-Yo are not singing about each other, but different people.
-As the video progresses, Rihanna is downstairs, chanting the lyrics of the song and Ne-Yo is in a hallway.
+As the video progresses, Rihanna is downstairs, chanting the lyrics of the song, and Ne-Yo is in a hallway.
 He knocks on a door, which his girlfriend opens, and he enters the room.
-Rihanna simultaneously climbs into her lover's car and they smile at each other.
+Rihanna simultaneously climbs into her lover's car, and they smile at each other.
 The video ends with the previous scenes showing Rihanna leaving her hotel room.
 A reviewer from MTV UK commented, "After 'Shut Up and Drive' the 19 year old is going even raunchier for this vid- writhing around on a bed in her underwear and pearls."

-An edited version of the video was produced for the Spanglish version of the song, in which Ne-Yo's scenes are cut and replaced with scenes featuring David Bisbal.
-The Spanglish version of the video shows Bisbal watching the scenes of Rihanna on film being projected while he sings the song's lyrics.